 - consult postgraduate deaneries for advice

-- contact the BMA and use the available publications on the website
+- contact the BMA or browse the rest of the website

 - contact the appropriate royal college